Search

 Standard Entry criteria

-• You should hold a Level 5 qualification (HND/FdA/international equivalent 120 ECTS Credits) in a related discipline.
+• Applicants should have attained a level 5 qualification (HND / FDA / International equivalent 120 ECTS Credits) in a related discipline.

-• You must be interviewed by the curriculum team (international applicants via internet (e.g. Skype).
+• All applicants must be interviewed by the curriculum team (international applicants via internet (e.g. Teams).

-• To have or be working towards Level 2 or equivalent in maths and English Language (or a minimum 5.5 IELTS in each band for international applicants).
+• To have or be working towards Level 2 in English Language (or a minimum 6 overall IELTS score).

 Non-standard entry criteria: